wks/homepage-source/blog/_drafts/2022-09-22-coroutine-flatten.md

 subroutines*".
 Coroutines are subroutines all at the same level, each acting as if it were the master program when in fact there is no master program.

-Coroutines has the following characterestics.
+Coroutines has the following characteristics.
 (See [*Coroutines in Lua*][MRI04])

 1. The values of data local to a coroutine persist between successive calls.